Skillz Announces Date for First Quarter 2022 Results

 Skillz+Inc. (NYSE: SKLZ) (“Skillz”), the leading mobile games platform bringing fair and fun competition to players worldwide, today announced that it will release its first quarter 2022 results after the close of the market on Wednesday, May 4, 2022.

-Skillz will post a stockholder letter discussing the fourth quarter results on its investor relations website at http%3A%2F%2Finvestors.skillz.com.
+Skillz will post a stockholder letter discussing the first quarter results on its investor relations website at https%3A%2F%2Finvestors.skillz.com.
 A live question and answer (Q&A) conference call and audio webcast with analysts and investors will begin at 5:30pm Eastern Time (ET).

 Starting on April 27, 2022 at 5:30pm ET, all shareholders will be able to submit and upvote questions to Skillz management by visiting https%3A%2F%2Fapp.saytechnologies.com%2Fskillz-2022-q1.
 This Q&A platform will remain open until May 1, 2022 at 5:30pm ET.
 Shareholders can email [email protected] for any support inquiries.